mwnewlin/afit_mlperf_training/sentiment_analysis/Notes.md

+# Time to Accuracy
+The 'accuracy' for this benchmark is the target quality parameter (--target-quality) for paddle/train.py.
+The default value is 90.6.
+The benchmark will run for 100 epochs (PASS_NUM=100) or stop when it reaches the target quality.
+After several dozen runs on Mustang it looks like the benchmark frequently does not converge with a target quality of 90.6.
+It takes about 1 hour 50 minutes to run all 100 epochs with a P100 (16 Gib).

 # Data location

 This benchmark uses a [dataset](http://www.paddlepaddle.org/documentation/docs/en/develop/api/data/dataset.html) module to access the IMDB data.
 The default location used by the module is '~/.cache/paddle/dataset/imdb' which is set by the paddlepaddle framework.
 Looks like the cache location is not runtime configurable without changing the framework code (See: [dataset/common.py#L37](https://github.com/PaddlePaddle/Paddle/blob/0abfbd1c41e6d558f76252854d4d78bef581b720/python/paddle/dataset/common.py#L37)).